nrstott/q/README.md

 starter.next() // {value: 'Go!', done: true};
 ```

-With generators, the `next` method also gains gains the ability to
+With generators, the `next` method also gains the ability to
 convey a value for the `yield` expression, making it both the sender and
 receiver of information.
 If the generator throws an exception while
 trying to reach the next `yield`, the `next` method will throw that